-One possible theoretical approach to explain the successful-unsuccessful coping gaming development is to perceive the latter serving immediate, hedonistic satisfaction of psychological needs and the former associated with eudaimonic meaning-making that aligns with or constitutes personally important values (Huta & Ryan 2010).
+One possible theoretical approach to explain the differences between successful and unsuccessful coping gaming development is to perceive the latter serving immediate, hedonistic satisfaction of psychological needs and the former associated with eudaimonic meaning-making that aligns with or constitutes personally important values (Huta & Ryan 2010).
 Hypothetically, in successful coping gaming, the experiences bear intrinsic meaning and value; and the enjoyment of gaming, although subject to change over time, remains part of one’s identity.
-Contrarily, in both ephemeral and persistent cases of unsuccessful coping gaming, it is difficult to maintain gaming pleasurable; the act of play is a constant reminder of the problems and difficult experiences in the past.
+Contrarily, in both ephemeral and persistent cases of unsuccessful coping gaming, it is difficult to maintain gaming pleasurable; the act of play cues of the difficult experiences in the past.
 In ephemeral cases, a new type of enjoyment and meaning in gaming can be discovered, whereas in persistent cases the internal conflict remains unsolved and difficult to integrate to one’s evolving identity.

 Figure 1.
 A process model of coping adverse adolescent experiences by gaming.
 Note that the model is not exhaustive of all coping adolescents or paths to gaming.